durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

      ![Picture 1](../Images/L9-T2-S9.png)

-1. Select the **filter** icon to filter the view by Identity, Apps, Devices, and Data.
+1. Select the **filter** icon present beside the Calender Icon to filter the view by Identity, Apps, Devices, and Data.
 To return to the Microsoft 365 Defender home page, select the **X** on the top-right corner.
 Choose **Home** from the left navigation panel.

     ![Picture 1](../Images/L9-T2-S10.png)